 You can boost posts specifically to people who have already liked your page, or you can boost posts to an entirely new audience.
-Therefore reaching new people and expanding your brand awareness.
+Therefore, reaching new people and expanding your brand awareness.

 Here’s the main difference between boosted posts and page like ads.

-Page like ads have a 90 character limit and optimize for page likes.
+A page like ads have a 90 character limit and optimize for page likes.
 Meaning Facebook shows the ad to people within your target audience who are likely to like your page upon seeing the ad.
 This likeliness is based on their past behavior.